KEY TENETS OF THE U.S. BIOSIMILARS REGULATORY PATHWAY

 Definition of Biosimilar

 According to the FDA, a biosimilar is a biological product that has been proven to be highly similar to a reference product notwithstanding minor differences in clinically inactive components, and that there are no clinically meaningful differences between the biosimilar and the reference product in terms of safety, purity, and potency.
+Patients and their healthcare providers can expect the same clinical outcomes when using a biosimilar as would be expected by use of the reference product.

 Definition of Interchangeable